-It's setup to have a clear separation: use Vue, Yarn, and Webpack to handle all frontend logic and assets bundling, and use Django with Django REST framework to manage a Data Models, Web API, and serve static files.
+Vue and Django are clearly separated in this project.
+Vue, Yarn and Webpack handles all frontend logic and bundling assessments.
+Django and Django REST framework to manage Data Models, Web API and serve static files.

 While it's possible to add endpoints to serve django-rendered html responses, the intention is to use Django primarily for the backend, and have view rendering and routing and handled by Vue + Vue Router as a Single Page Application (SPA).